 The kids were convinced to give it a go.
 So we sliced up our farmers market bounty thinly (you can use ANYTHING you have–yellow squash, sweet potatoes, peppers, etc) and tossed them with pesto and then lightly grilled them to achieve a smokey depth of flavor to the veggies.
 You can skip the grilling of the veggies, but it really takes the dish up a notch.

 Next it was a simple as mixing up ricotta cheese with some herbs and layering away.
 For this version, I skipped the noodles–leaving more room to consume more veggies (and cheese of course!)
-And then I topped the whole dish with freshly sliced tomatoes and sprinkled with parmesan and baked.
+And then I topped the whole dish with freshly sliced tomatoes and mozzarella and baked.

 This is a great gluten-free or low carb option for anyone out there who wants to enjoy lasagna.
 It is also a great way to use up that fresh summer produce.
 Or just to make me happy–because this is a dish I could eat any day!

 - 1 large eggplant, sliced lengthwise into ½ inch thick strips